bennidi/kermit/README.md

 ![Kermit architectural diagram](/doc/assets/architecture.png?raw=true , "Kermit architecture")

+Kermit can handle URL backlogs with 1 Million entries and more.
+Just give it enough memory (~ 1.3 Gb per Million entries).

 # Installation

 Currently not available as npm library because it is still in beta.
 Use the github repository to install